Damienrlee/Project-1/README.md

 | Web-3                | Server     | 10.0.0.7   | Linux            |
 | ELK-Machine          | Monitoring | 10.1.0.5   | Linux            |

-### Access Policies
+Access Policies

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
+Only the Jump box Provisioner machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:

-- _TODO: Add whitelisted IP addresses_
+-5061 Kibana port

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by Jump-Box-Provisioner.

-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+Which machine did you allow to access your ELK VM?

+Jump-Box-Provisioner

+What was its IP address?

+10.0.0.4 (Jump box Private IP)

 A summary of the access policies in place can be found in the table below.